artemsaraiev/pd_backend_dev/concepts/highlighted-context/HighlightedContext.md

   Context)
     + **requires** parentContext, if provided, should be in a set of Contexts
-    + **effects** inserts new Context into a set of Contexts with provided fields, current creation timestamp and missing editedAt timestamp and returns it returns editedContext
+    + **effects** inserts new Context into a set of Contexts with provided fields, current creation timestamp and missing editedAt timestamp and returns newContext
-  + _getFilteredContexts(filter: (user: User, paper: String) => Boolean) :
++ **queries**
+  + _getFilteredContexts(paperIds?: String[], authors?: User[]) :
   (filteredContexts: Context[])
     + **requires** nothing
-    + **effects** returns a subset of Contexts with users and papers that match the filter (e.g. for all contexts specific to a group of users for a specific paper)
+    + **effects** returns a subset of Contexts where the paperID is in the provided paperIds array (if provided) and/or the author is in the provided authors array (if provided).
+If both are provided, returns contexts matching both criteria.
+    Returns all contexts if neither parameter is provided.
+Results are ordered by createdAt.